pistolricks/ship-apparel/README.md

 ### Requirements

-The boilerplate uses Laravel 9.
-PHP 7.4 and 8.\* are supported.
+The boilerplate uses Laravel 10.
+PHP 8.1+ is required.

 # Setting it up